xcshuan/webauthn-demo/README.md

 ### Login from multiple devices
 * Use an roaming authenticator, such as YubiKey
-* Register with a passkey from your Mac.
+* Register with a Platform passkey from your Mac.
 You can use an iPhone to authenticate using that same passkey that was stored in iCloud.
-* Register the same user with multiple authenticators (OS, YubiKey, et.al.) - this is the recommended solution to have backup/recovery passkeys in webauthn
+* Register the same user with multiple authenticators (Platform, YubiKey, et.al.) - this is the recommended solution to have backup/recovery passkeys in webauthn

 ### JWT support
-Right now I'm unclear as to where JWT signing should occur in the webauthn flow where webauthn is the single factor.
+Right now I'm unclear as to where JWT signing should occur in the webauthn flow where webauthn is the **single** factor.
 However, to complete the example of using **ONLY** webauthn for authentication, I added support to sign a JWT and return it on `/login/finish`.
 An [example key](./TestCertificate.crt) is used in signing.
 It also satisfies the JWKS' `/well-known/jwks` endpoint.

 ## Resources
 * https://github.com/herrjemand/awesome-webauthn